Connecticut Residents: Visit AccessHealthCT.com

 Contact our Enrollment Specialists at 203-285-8325 for more information regarding Family Planning Coverage and health insurance plans.

-Until open enrollment begins again on November 15th you can still enroll in new health insurance plans if you have a qualifying life event or are applying for Medicaid.
 With the new health care law in 2014, all Americans must get health insurance to avoid tax penalties and financial help may be available to make coverage more affordable.

 Additionally, because of Obamacare: